ScottBurger/going_rogue_podcast/_posts/2025-02-12-remnant-from-the-ashes.md

 tags: ["2019", honorary rogue, shooter]
 ---

-This week in "wait, that's not a roguelike!" we tackle the Fallout-Souls game Remnant: From the Ashes!
-A lot of high-budget games that aren't rogue-first have been coming out with rogue modes and Remnant is no exception with it's DLC-based mode Survival.
+This week in "wait, that's not a roguelike!" we tackle the Souls-like shooter Remnant: From the Ashes!
+A lot of high-budget games that aren't rogue-first have been coming out with rogue modes and Remnant is no exception with it's DLC-based mode: Survival.
+Join us to complain about getting bodied by bosses, watching out for archers, and trying to figure out just how much chocolate you need in a cake before you call it a chocolate cake.

 <div class="container">
   <audio controls style="width: 100%;">